Frequently Asked Questions

-If you would like to schedule a private fitting or have an item custom made for your measurements, please Contact Us.
+Would you like to schedule a private fitting or have an item custom made for your measurements?
+Contact Us!

 4. What bra size does your clothing fit?

 Bra sizes vary a lot by manufacturer and by region.

 If you're used to squeezing into department store bras, then you're probably wearing a DD or a DDD (and the band size may be too big for you).

 If you're wearing a well-made bra designed to fit larger cup sizes you may wear a E, F, G or H in European sizes or a H, I, J or K in North American sizes.